marcinbogdanowicz/refund_requests/README.md

 ## Admin site

-Admin site allows viewing and and managing refund requests.
+Admin site allows viewing and and managing refund requests and exporting them as CSV.

 ### Refund requests list